PixelsCamp/talks/right-to-repair_luis-correia.md

-Right to Repair (or how you can do more with your broken device)
+Right to Repair (fix your broken device!)
 =========================

 * Speaker   : Luis Correia